 -Flushing on Horns Hill Rd in the Fairway Estates area.

 -Flushing on Brice Ct, Morgan Run, Kiley Crossing and Welcome Rd.

 -Flushing on south of the Court House Square to S 2nd St & streets east & west of S 2nd.

 -Flushing on Heidi, Heather and Brooke Ave.

 The City of Newark Water Department is conducting its annual fire hydrant flushing program.
-Starting Tuesday April 15, 2014 and continuing until it is completed, we will be flushing zone 1-3.
+Starting April 5, 2017 and continuing until it is completed, we will be flushing zones 1-2.
 Residents may experience some temporary discoloration of their water during this period.
 To prevent staining of laundry, water quality should be checked by allowing the cold water to run for a few minutes.
 Running the water will generally clear up any water quality problems.
-Signs will also be posted in the effected areas.
+Signs will also be posted in the affected areas.
 Please contact the Water Treatment Plant at 349-6765 if you have any questions.